Jim-Kroovy/B.L.E.N.D/README.md

     - [x] Apply scaling for rigging with scaling issues
     - [x] Spline curve pointer reference instead of name
     - [x] Snap targets to floor bones function
+    - [ ] Rename to Armature Rigging Modules to better describe it
-    - [ ] Stretch controls for all soft IK chains
+    - [ ] Automatic update on mode change
     - [ ] IK vs FK for Scalar, Spline and Tracking chains?
     - [ ] More advanced bone snapping?
     - [ ] Head tracking override control?